department-of-veterans-affairs/va.gov-team/products/identity/Products/Sign-In Service/readme.md

 ## How do I get started?

 Identity team works with you to customize your onboarding experience:
-- Submit your contact details and brief project description
+- Submit your contact details and brief project description.
 - Book a meeting with us to scope out the project based on your use cases.
 - Collaborate with our engineers to finalize requirements for the project.
 - After requirements are approved, it usually takes 1-2 sprints to complete the project.